 Only available in German language: https://www.niedersachsen.de/Coronavirus/informationen_in_leichter_sprache/die-krankheit-corona-virus-185485.html

-The law still requires that some new arrivals from Non-EU has to self-isolate in their accommodation for the required 10 days quarantine period and are not permitted to leave for any reason except emergency medical care.
+The law still requires that people coming from risk areas, high incidence areas or virus variant areas have to self-isolate in their accommodation for the required 14 days quarantine period and are not permitted to leave for any reason except emergency medical care.
 So it is also necessary to follow quarantine regulations based on COVID-19.
 Before arriving, it is essential to clarify on own responsibility where a possible quarantine can be spent.

 The entry and quarantine regulations from foreign risk areas change from time to time.

-- If you come from a foreign risk area, you must be in quarantine
+- If you come from a foreign high risk area, you must be in quarantine

 - The quarantine period is usually 14 days